2mol/juricho.me/content/zurich-table.md

 First, cut off the corners or the top at the specified angle.

-> This is not a purely aesthetic step, due to the direction of the wood grain: gluing in the dovetailed legs at the specified angle is the best trade-off between the top (a) potentially splitting under lateral strain on the legs, and (b) leaving a weak triangle on the inner side of the leg.
+> Note: his is not a purely aesthetic step, due to the direction of the wood grain: gluing in the dovetailed legs at the specified angle is the best trade-off between (a) the top potentially splitting under lateral strain on the legs, and (b) the top having a weak triangle on the inner side of the leg.

 {{ image(url="/img/zurich-table/corner.jpg") }}